jehna/thejunkland.com/README.md

 This compiles the project to `build/` folder.

+### Setup

+To use the project as your own website, you might want to change the following parameters from `package.json` file.

+#### website
+Type: `String`
+Template: `<%= site.pkg.website %>`

+Defines the base URL for your website.
+Used, where the full, absolute URL is needed.

 ## Contributions
 If you find a bug (or even a typo), please open an issue.
 You are free to improve the site via pull requests.